qingniao99/gulp-injectmd52self/README.md

 ## Usage

-install `gulp-injectmd52self` as a development dependency:
+install `gulp-injectmd52self` as a development dependency.
+warn: you should has a 'placeholder' that would be placed in your file.

 ```shell
 npm install --save-dev gulp-injectmd52self